Skip to content

 Who can enter the International Art Prize?

-The prize is open to artists within the first ten years of their career from any country or territory, as long as they can deliver their artwork to their selected city (if they win) by September 2025.
+The prize is open to artists within the first ten years of their career from any country or territory, as long as they can deliver their artwork to their selected city (if they win) by 8th June 2026.
 Applicants must be 18+.

 Why is the prize open to artists in the first ten years of their career, and what does that mean?

-The prize is designed to support emerging artists who are in the early stages of their careers, typically within the first ten years of professional practice.
+The prize is designed to support artists who are in the early stages of their careers, typically within the first ten years of professional practice.
 If you're unsure whether you meet this criteria, please feel free to include relevant details in your artist statement to help clarify your eligibility.

-What are the cites?
+What are the cities?

 What are the dates?

-Entries are open from 9am GMT on 7 March 2025 until midnight GMT on 10 April 2025.
+Entries are open from 9am GMT on 5th March 2026 until midnight GMT on 29th March 2026.
 We may extend the application deadline if necessary.

 What work can I enter?